 To translate new and existing targets, directly or indirectly, into the numbers of people from vulnerable groups and communities who will be made more resilient to climate risks.

-To use the best knowledge and scientific evidence, and share a clear plan by COP26 to take action towards this commitment with interim targets and milestones.
+To use the best knowledge and scientific evidence, and share a clear plan by COP27 to take action towards this commitment with interim targets and milestones.

-To take immediate action to pursue commitment in support of Race to Resilience, and has an active and functional secretariat able to request and monitor members.
+To take immediate action to pursue commitment in support of Race to Resilience, and have an active and functional secretariat able to request and monitor members.

-Agree to report back on progress annually starting at COP26.
+Agree to report back on progress annually starting at COP27.

-RegionsAdapt is a partner to the Race to Resilience and working to place climate resilience at the centre of the global climate agenda, putting people and nature first, and empowering local and regional action on adaptation.
+It works to place climate resilience at the centre of the global climate agenda – and puts people and nature first, empowering local and regional action on adaptation.